eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 You could even get back less than what you invested.
 In general, as many decades of history has shown, a well-diversified investment portfolio doesn't lose money in the long run.

-**History doesn't guarantee future**:
+**History doesn't guarantee the future**:
-For example, just because Tesla stocks went up over 700% last year, it doesn't mean that it will continue to do that every year.
+For example, just because Tesla stock went up over 700% last year, it doesn't mean that it will continue to do that every year.
 You would have to understand why the stock did so well last year and realistically what the future holds for the company.
+Prioritise **fundamentals** and analysing the future over recent past performance.

 **Money is just fuel**:
 It amplifies who you are and your character.